bluenote-1577/floria/README.md

 1. Col. 1 indicates the # and position of the SNP.
 2. Col. 2 states which allele is the consensus allele.
-3. Col. 3 describes how many reads support each allele.
+3. Col. 3 describes how many reads support each allele (i.e. how many reads in the haplotig have the allele at the SNP position).

 ### Read output ``results/contig/*_reads/``